aschampion/heraclitus/notes.md

 -------------
 - [ ] `IdentifiableGraph::find_by_{id,uuid}` should be `get` not `find` to match Rust conventions.
   - [ ] Could also implement index methods to provide panicing access for known items.
+- [ ] Empty (hunkless) versions are current allowed.
+Somewhat nice that this runs through cascade production, etc., without error, but still.